hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 The first trial of covered style.
 I adopted the start point 2 from this iteration.

 - Small space key should be in front of V. Shift key should be the right neighbor of the space key.
-- Q should be pressed by ring finger.
+- Q should be pressed by a ring finger.
-- Thumb keys should be more lower.
+- Thumb keys should be lower.
 - Ctrl key should be a thumb key.

-I don't mention about the problem of covered style.
-Just mimic the final result about it.
+I don't mention the problem of covered style.
+Just mimic the conclusion shown in the F3D files of NTCS.
-And I don't mention about right hand too.
+And I don't mention the right hand part too.
 It will be redundant.

 ## Iteration 3